Images/Generating images

 Get consistent images

 Reference images help maintain consistency across your storyboard.
-You can use existing frame images, generate images in the playground, or upload your own assets as references.
+You can use existing frame images, generated assets, or your own uploaded files as references.

 Using reference assets